 Find the Root Cause

-Sometimes, ad hoc mouth care isn’t enough.
-Persistent bad breath is a thing, and you can trust that there’s always a root cause.
-Sometimes, it’s as simple as a little bit of allergies.
+Sometimes, ad hoc mouth care isn't enough.
+Persistent bad breath is a thing, and you can trust that there's always a root cause.
+Sometimes, it's as simple as a few allergies.
 Other times, it can be an indicator of an oral infection.
-You can’t really hope to master your breath unless you know what’s driving the problem.
+You can't hope to master your breath unless you know what's driving the problem.

-Here’s the point.
+Here's the point.
 You need to play Nancy Drew and get to the bottom of your bad breath.
 Some issues will be overwhelmingly obvious, but others can be tricky.
-If you can’t solve it alone, talk to your dentist.
-This is something they really do care about, since breath is a major clue for oral health.
+If you can't solve it alone, talk to your dentist; this is something they really care about since breath is a major clue for oral health.
 A simple chat could lead to common, friendly advice, but it also might help you catch something important.
-Never leave the medical team out when you don’t smell right.
-That’s advice to live by.
+Never leave the medical team out when you don't smell right.
+That's advice to live by.

 Drink a Glass of Water